-Evidence suggests that the COVID-19 virus can live on objects and surfaces from a few hours to days.1
+Evidence suggests that the COVID-19 virus can live on objects and surfaces from a few hours to days, or even weeks.1

 In order to make data available for Canadians, people living in the United States, and the rest of the world, we included information from the Public Health Agency of Canada, Centers for Disease Control and Prevention, and the World Health Organization.
 See below for information about cleaning and disinfecting surfaces from the Public Health Agency of Canada, Centers for Disease Control and Prevention, and World Health Organization.

 Public Health Agency of Canada (PHAC)

 To minimize the chance of spreading COVID-19 in shared spaces, clean and disinfect surfaces that regularly come into contact with your hands.
 Health Canada has issued a list of surface disinfectants that are likely effective against COVID-19.
 To avoid severe incidents, specific safety measures must be taken when using bleach to clean.

 - Public Health Agency of Canada.
 Coronavirus disease (COVID-19): Prevention and risks. https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks.html

 Cleaning decreases the number of germs on surfaces while disinfection kills germs.
 Read and follow the instructions on cleaning and disinfection products.

 Clean dirty surfaces with soap and water before you disinfect them.
 Regularly clean and sanitize surfaces that are used often.
 These surfaces include:

 - Light switches